Wodie/HDLC_Board/README.md

 exit

 To make an exe file:
-sudo chmod +x QuantarNetwork.pl
+sudo chmod +x QuantarNet.pl

 sudo cpan -i PAR::Packer

-pp -o QuantarNetwork.exe QuantarNetwork.pl
+pp -o QuantarNet.exe QuantarNet.pl

 This software and hardware is licenced under the GPL v3.
 If you are using it, please let me know, I will be glad to know it.